 Outcomes of the review may include affirmation of the decision or the reopening of the tender process.

 Hire charges are able to be reviewed at the end of every 12 month period.
-Where an OSHC provider is dissatisfied with the hire charges levied for using DET premises, a request can be made to the regional office for review.
+Where an OSHC provider is dissatisfied with the hire charges levied for using DET premises, a request can be made to the school or to the Corporate Procurement Branch for review.

 Refer to My Time, Our Place: Promoting Collaborative Partnerships between School Age Care Services and Schools to strengthen the relationship between the OSHC provider and the school.
 This guide was developed by the Queensland Children's Activity Network (QCAN) in partnership with the Australian Primary Principals Association.